ewowi/StarDocs/docs/StarBase/Contribute.md

 * Sound reactive palette
 * New bin -> default fixture and default effect
 * Sound reactive (now sound sync)
+* use Fusion (or other CAD tool) to generate F_ixture.json files, optionally draw lamps with lights and extract the json from it (possibly with python api?)

 Both